openenergymonitor/docs/main/heatpumpmonitor/measured_heat_loss.md

 *The precision of the measured heat loss value is typically +-15%.*

-## Accurate vs default CIBSE heat loss calculations
+## Accurate vs default DHDG heat loss calculations
-It's worth clarifying how certain assumptions used in heat loss calculations can lead to inaccurate results and define what we mean by an **accurate heat loss calculation** vs a **by-the-book default CIBSE heat loss calculation**.
+It's worth clarifying how certain assumptions used in heat loss calculations can lead to inaccurate results and define what we mean by an **accurate heat loss calculation** vs a **by-the-book default CIBSE Domestic Heating Design Guide heat loss calculation**.
 Understanding the difference between these is key to both setting weather compensation well and sizing the heat pump itself, avoiding over-sizing while ensuring there is enough margin to cover defrost conditions.

 - **An accurate heat loss calculation:**  is a heat loss calculation that matches measured heat demand under design conditions to within say +-15%.
 This is typically an averaged heat demand over a 24 hour period.

-- **A by-the-book default CIBSE heat loss calculation:** is a heat loss calculation that is based on default assumptions in the CIBSE domestic heating design guide.
+- **A by-the-book domestic heating design guide heat loss calculation:** is a heat loss calculation that is based on default assumptions in the CIBSE domestic heating design guide.
 This can result in heat loss results that are at worst 2.5x over-estimated (solid stone pre-2000 mid-terrace) but are more usually 1.5-1.8x in properties built before the year 2000 ([93% of UK housing stock](https://en.wikipedia.org/wiki/Housing_in_the_United_Kingdom)).

 The main factors that contribute to differences between heat loss calculations and measured demand are:

-- Air change rates (e.g Pre-2000 & 2006 CIBSE)
+- Air change rates (e.g Pre-2000 & 2006 design guide)
 - U-values (e.g solid stone, brick and window U-values can often be lower than CIBSE defaults)
 - Design outside temperatures (actual 99.6% design temperature can often be higher than default tables).
 - Semi-detached/terraced assumptions about neighbor temperatures.
 It is of course good to have contingency to cover periods with neighbors unoccupied but this can be a source of the difference).